 In addition to these health related claims, the website also makes several claims regarding the intentions of the vaping industry, such as marketing and attempting to addict children to vaping.
 While big tobacco’s motives can and should be questioned, the grass roots vaping industry is aimed at offering an alternative to big tobacco for adult smokers.
 We have previously addressed the claims of What About the Children Part 1 Advertising Selling to Minors, What About the Children Part 2 E-Liquid Safety, and What About the Children Part 3 the Allure of Flavors.

 It’s more important than ever, with the launch of this campaign, to educate the public and speak out for our right to vape.
 Educate yourselves, educate your community, and let your legislation know how vaping has affected your life.
+We can’t overestimate the dangers of vaping.

 Written by: Michelle Harnden